UK inquiry into Weinstein widens

 UK police investigating Harvey Weinstein are now looking at sexual assault allegations from seven women.

-Officers are investigating separate incidents alleged to have taken place between the 1980s and 2015 in London and outside of the UK.
+Officers are investigating separate incidents alleged to have taken place between the 1980s and 2015 both in London as well as outside of the UK.

 The Hollywood film producer has "unequivocally denied" any allegations of non-consensual sex.